Updated: Mar 11

 · Hormone suppression

 After surgery some degree of ED can occur.
-Regardless of whether a nerve-sparing technique is used or not ED is a common occurrence after surgery and can be either temporary, lasting up to two years, or permanent.
+Regardless of whether a nerve-sparing technique is used or not, ED is a common occurrence after surgery and can be either temporary, lasting up to two years, or permanent.
 The severity of the ED depends on the type of surgery and the stage of the cancer.
 If a nerve-sparing technique is used recovery from ED may occur in the first two years after surgery.
 Recovery from ED after non-nerve-sparing surgery is unlikely, but possible.

 The use of vacuum pump devices or ED drugs may improve the quality of erections.
 These treatments are also used in “penis rehab” post-operatively to help maintain penis size and elasticity.
-However, these may be “dry” or retrograde ejaculations in which the semen is passed into the bladder, resulting in infertility.
+However, there may be “dry” or retrograde ejaculations in which the semen is passed into the bladder, resulting in infertility.
 If this is a concern for you, then you may want to consider banking your sperm prior to surgery.

 Radiation therapy (XRT) whether with external beam radiation or with implanted radium “seeds” can cause ED.
 The radiation can cause injury to both the arteries and nerves to the penis, which may not become apparent until 6 to 12 months after therapy.
 ED is the most common long-term complication of XRT.
 However, newer, more sophisticated methods of delivering XRT may lessen the occurrence of ED.